 Much of what has been known of Elly Kedward by the public has always been open for speculation, discussion, interpretation and imagination, from her arriving to America to her settlement in Burkittsville, to the accusation, the verdict, the banishment and the repeated tragedies following that time in 1785 until the autumn 1994, with each event blamed on the "Blair Witch," aka Elly Kedward.

 But who was this witch?
 As the tagline reads, To understand the witch, one must first understand who she was.

 And again, as our timeline reads, "In 1785, several children in the township of Blair, Maryland, accused Elly Kedward of witchcraft..."

 That was in 1785, the year assumed to be the last of Elly Kedward's life, or her life as we know it.
 All that has occurred in her name since then is, as mentioned above, open to speculation, interpretation, legend and folklore.

 However, all that occurred prior to her death is not speculative, it is in fact a real timeline of the real life of a person, be it a witch or otherwise.
 Elly Kedward's blood could spill just as easily as that of any of her accusers.

 The title "The Trial of Elly Kedward" can be a misleading.
 It is not about any legal trial as a result of her accusers.
-It is about the trials of her life, with a detailed timeline that explores the life of Elly Kedward, long before her journey to America.
+It is about the trials of her life, with a detailed timeline that explores the life and heritage of Elly Kedward long before her journey to America.